 Phone: Scheduling 423-636-8891, Reports 423-636-8891

-Students must be able to fulfill the all student essential functions and core performance measures.
+Students must be able to fulfill the all student essential functions and core performance measures to begin and remain in the MSN program.

 If you have any questions, please submit them to MSN-FNP@tusculum.edu.